emma-ozanich/emma-ozanich.github.io/_pages/about.md

 While I work in variety of software languages as the situation requires, I'm most interested in the underyling models that tie pieces together.

-I enjoy a good data analysis problem.
-In many facets of my life -- the odds are good that I'll be researching more efficient and accurate ways of getting things done!
+I enjoy a good data analysis problems -- you'll find me researching more efficient and accurate ways of getting things done!